 To fully appreciate and analyze "The Eagle," consider these tips and insights:

 1. Focus on the Imagery: Tennyson's poem is rich in visual imagery.
 Pay close attention to the details he uses to describe the eagle and its environment.
 How do these images contribute to the overall mood and meaning of the poem?
-For example, consider the impact of phrases like "crooked hands," "azure world," and "wrinkled sea."
+As an example, consider the impact of phrases like "crooked hands," "azure world," and "wrinkled sea."
 Each of these images creates a vivid picture in the reader's mind, enhancing the poem's emotional impact.

 2. Analyze the Structure: The poem's structure is carefully crafted to enhance its meaning.
 Notice how the first stanza focuses on the eagle's static presence, while the second stanza depicts its dynamic action.
 How does this contrast contribute to the overall effect of the poem?
 Think about the significance of the poem's brevity and the impact of its concise language.